I’ve been a writer and editor since the 1980s. I do a weekly column for The Saturday Evening Post.

 I started this site in 1996 and was one of the first bloggers.

 Thumbs up: cold weather, The Dick Van Dyke Show, old cookbooks, 40s-80s advertising, gin & tonics, tea, crosswords, Raymond Chandler, Dean Martin, Jeri Southern, Marshall Crenshaw, Christmas music, Peanuts, Turner Classic Movies, film noir, tennis, typewriters, the Oxford comma, pizza, Reese’s Peanut Butter Cups

-Thumbs down: warm weather, football, reality television, texting, people who don’t say thank you, the closing of bookstores, Black Friday sales, most seafood, Dr. Phil
+Thumbs down: heat and humidity, reality television, people who don’t say thank you, the closing of bookstores, print newspapers/magazines going away, dark beer, lobster and shrimp, the disappearance of TV theme songs, shorts and flip-flops, Dr. Phil

-Interviews: I’m available for interviews via phone, e-mail, or in person if you’re close enough.
+Interviews: I’m available for radio/TV/print interviews via phone, e-mail, or in person (if you’re close enough).

 Speaking Engagements/Appearances: I’m available for speaking engagements and panels.
 E-mail me with details about your organization or event!